 Not only do devices like tablets and cell phones emit a blue light that can interfere with your body’s natural production of melatonin, but their constant alerts and updates coming in throughout the night can also disrupt sleep.
 Read a book instead!

-You should definitely avoid using technology at least an hour before you go to bed.
+You should definitely avoid using technology for at least an hour before you go to bed.
 This will help you wind down and relax your mind before going to sleep.
 However, if you must use electronics as part of your nightly routine, try dimming those screens as much as possible to minimize the effects of disrupting your sleep cycle.

 Make Your Bedroom Dark and Cool.